guilhermebkel/uno-game/README.md

 - [ ] Adding a chat to Game List, Room and Table.
 - [ ] Adding a countdown for every player round.
 - [X] Making player able to put more than one card on stack.
+- [ ] Notificating when a player gets in or out of a room

 ## 🚀 Getting started